-Most people want to avoid bad credit, but in a world where people seek instant gratification, it seems like an impossible thing.
-The good news is that with proper planning, it is possible for one to live debt free.
-Many people get stuck in a financial rut simply because they cannot live without credit cards.
-Credit cards have been known to cause financial stress.
+Most people try to avoid having negative credit, but in today's culture, where everyone wants rapid satisfaction, it seems difficult.
+The good news is that debt-free living is feasible with appropriate planning.
+Many people find themselves in financial difficulties simply because they can't live without their credit cards.
+Credit cards have a history of causing financial hardship.

-Credit card companies offer their clients a grace period where a customer does not have to pay interest if they repay the amount charged within the set time.
-For example, if your credit card has a grace period of 21 days, you can charge an item and if you pay the amount before the set time, you will not pay interest.
-This can only happen if you have to charge items that you really need, but don't have enough cash on you.
-This practice ensures that you don’t accumulate more debt.
+Credit card firms offer their customers a grace period during which they are not charged interest if they settle the amount charged within the specified time frame.
+For example, if your credit card has a grace period of 21 days, you can charge an item and avoid paying interest if you pay the balance before the due date.
+This can happen only if you need to charge products that you really need but don't have enough cash on you.
+This approach keeps you from accumulating further debt.

-If you have a serious problem with controlling your credit card spending, you have an option to stop using them entirely.
-You can cut or shred your credit cards and work on paying off the pending debt to get out of debt.
-Most people cannot bring themselves to cut their credit cards.
-However, if you are drowning in debt, the only way to avoid bad credit is stop using credit cards.
-If you don't make this decision, you will end up accumulating debt that will completely take you under.
+If you're having trouble regulating your credit card spending, you can stop using them altogether.
+To get out of debt, you might cut or shred your credit cards and focus on paying off the pending obligation.
+Most people are unable to cut their credit cards.
+If you are in debt, however, the best way to avoid bad credit is to quit using credit cards.
+If you don't make this decision, you will end up with a mountain of debt that will bankrupt you.

-Bottom line, you can stop using credit cards to avoid bad credit.
-However, as we have discussed, credit cards can still be beneficial only when used in a responsible way.
-To live a debt free life, you have to break free from the vicious cycle of spending more than you earn.
-The more you borrow, the more you end up spending.
-You can also work with a professional credit company to help you consolidate your debts to allow you to make easy payments.
+To summarise, you can avoid bad credit by ceasing to use credit cards.
+Credit cards, on the other hand, can be advantageous only when used responsibly, as we've seen.
+To be debt-free, you must interrupt the cycle of spending more than you make.
+The more money you borrow, the more you spend.
+You might also engage with a professional credit company to consolidate your debts so you can make more manageable payments.